 Dave brings more than 25 years of leadership in business development, marketing and sales management with Fortune 500 companies and entrepreneurial start-ups.
 He has led and managed a variety of businesses across multiple industries, always committed to designing custom solutions to address his clients’ biggest challenges.

-Dave joined Bill when it was time to move from an idea Bill had sketched on a piece of paper and a prototype crafted out of wood to a production device proven to work.
+Dave developed the Bearacade® with Bill Cushwa from an idea Bill had sketched on a piece of paper to a device proven to work, helping keep kids safe in schools.
 National School Control Systems has been able to leverage Dave’s existing relationships with the administrations of the University of Akron, Kent State University, Cleveland State University, and countless public and private schools throughout Northeast Ohio.

 Read more about Dave